cmcollander/ugv/README.md

 This is a ROS package used for an autonomous UGV for research at the University of Texas at Arlington.
+This package only implements the motor control, /cmd_vel and /odom.
+For urdf, taranis controller, and lidar, install UDV package as well.

 This package works on differential drive robots using a Roboteq motor controller.
 (Tested on HDC2460 and MDC2460) This package has been tested successfully with ROS Kinetic and Melodic